lzieniew/nvim_config/README.md

 My personalized configuration of LazyVim

-It supports python LSP, running tests with pytest etc
+It supports python LSP, it doesn't have test running inside nvim, but instead a cool little plugin that can copy test (or any function, class etc.) reference in few formats, including pytest format, so it can be easily pasted to temrinal `pytest command

 To install first backup your nvim config and run:
 `git clone git@github.com:lzieniew/nvim_config.git ~/.config/nvim`